Iruos8805/Unet-For-Polyp-Segmentation-In-Colonoscopy/README.md

 - epochs : 20
     - On final testing, the Unet model from smp library with the above paramters gave a performance score of 0.7910 (IoU) and 0.8644 (Dice) [Best approach].
     - On final testing, the Unet model from scratch with efficientb4 model gave a performance score of 0.772 (IoU) and 0.8520 (Dice).
 [Seocnd best approach]
-    - On final testing, the Unet model from scratch with efficientb4 model gave a performance score of 0.772 (IoU) and 0.8520 (Dice).
+    - On final testing, the Unet model from scratch gave a very poor performance that renders it futile to even consider it.

 <br>